 With that, an hour of practicing Muay Thai is way better than having an hour swimming lesson which can help you burn 400 calories or lifting weights at the gym (300 calories)!

 Physical benefits are one of the most rewarding benefits that Muay Thai has to offer.
-Since a Muay Thai class moves typically at a fast pace, students can usually burn up to 1,000 calories an hour spent on the mat.
+Since a Muay Thai class moves typically at a fast pace, students can usually burn up to 1,000 calories an hour spent on the mat (as this article from Vivotion outlines).

 The good thing about learning this traditional sport is it allows you to manage your weight and shed those excess pounds in a much more straightforward.
 Bonus points if you coupled this sport with a healthy diet.